Sharon Livermore

 Approximately 71% of the Earth’s surface is covered by the ocean, which is—perhaps unsurprisingly given its size—home to over 90% of the planet’s living species, from plants and fish to reptiles and mammals.

-The ocean also plays an important ecological role.
-It supports aquatic phytoplankton, which produces an estimated 50% of the oxygen that we breathe, and acts as one of the largest carbon sinks on the planet, sequestering vast amounts of atmospheric CO2 and helping to mitigate the effects of climate change.
+The ocean also plays a critical ecological role.
+It supports aquatic phytoplankton, which produce an estimated 50% of the oxygen that we breathe and act as one of the largest carbon sinks on the planet, sequestering vast amounts of atmospheric CO2 and helping to mitigate the effects of climate change.

 However, despite the ocean playing such a significant role in the health of the planet and being home to a plethora of animal and plant species, it is under constant threat due to a variety of human activities.